• Skip to primary navigation

 A baking dish of cheesy broccoli casserole

-I’m sure you’re wondering why this is the BEST broccoli cheese casserole, but I promise you that this broccoli casserole is different from the others.
+You might be wondering why this is the BEST broccoli cheese casserole, but I promise you that this easy vegetable casserole is different from the others.
 Here’s what it doesn’t have: rice, canned soup, gloppy cheese, mayonnaise, or Ritz crackers.

 Instead it has the creamiest cheese sauce flavored with just a little shallot and garlic.
 Then it’s topped with crunchy buttery panko.
 You might think it would be a time consuming recipe, but it’s easy and only takes about 20 minutes to assemble and 15 minutes to bake.